 LA, San Francisco, Vegas, the Grand Canyon – they might as well rename this whole region "The American Best."
-Steel yourself for eight days of 24-hour thrills as you dive headfirst into the best the West has to offer.
+Steel yourself for seven days of 24-hour thrills as you dive headfirst into the best the West has to offer.
 Scour the streets of classic American cities in search of the classic American meal – the venerable hamburger – then escape the grid to camp and explore in Yosemite and the Grand Canyon.
 Add in a streetwise CEO to keep you headed in the right direction, and you’re all set for a whirlwind adventure you won’t soon forget, if ever.

 Your tour to Los Angeles includes:

 - Entrance fees to all national parks with hiking and walking excursions.
 London Bridge visit (Lake Havasu).
 Sunset at the rim of the Grand Canyon.
 Death Valley visit.
 Self-inflating mattresses and dome tents.
 All transport between destinations and to/from included activities.

 - Meals Included

 - 4 breakfasts, 4 lunches, 4 dinners

 - Hotels/hostels (2 nts, some multi-share), participation camping (4 nts).